newAM/nix-post-build-hook-queue/README.md

 [![CI](https://github.com/newAM/nix-post-build-hook-queue/workflows/CI/badge.svg)](https://github.com/newAM/nix-post-build-hook-queue/actions)

-From the [Using the post-build-hook] entry in the nix manual:
+From [Using the post-build-hook] in the nix manual:

 > The post build hook program runs after each executed build, and blocks the build loop.
 The build loop exits if the hook program fails.
 >